ffxblue/interview-tests/test/wordpress-metabox.md

 - A new metabox is registered for the standard "post" post type.
 - The metabox title is "Advertising Settings".
-- Three fields appear in the metabox.
+- Three fields and a save button appear in the metabox, their requirements are outlined below.
-- A "Save" button appears in the metabox.

 ### Advertisements field